redis/docs/content/develop/interact/search-and-query/advanced-concepts/dialects.md

 ## `DIALECT 2`

-Dialect version 2 was introduced in the [2.4](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3) release to address query parser inconsistencies found in previous versions of Redis Stack.
+Dialect version 2 was introduced in the [2.4](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3) release to address query parser inconsistencies found in previous versions of Redis.
 Dialect version 1 remains the default dialect.
 To use dialect version 2, append `DIALECT 2` to your query command.
 Support for vector search also was introduced in the 2.4 release and requires `DIALECT 2`.
 See [here]({{< relref "/develop/interact/search-and-query/query/vector-search" >}}) for more details.
 `FT.SEARCH ...
 DIALECT 2`